TNDTOPITO/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that copies all the HTML files from the current
+script that prints the absolute path name of the current working directory